 We live for discovery and have been putting together a detailed list of some of the best running routes in cities around the world, including our hometown of Helsinki, find them here.

-For each city, we’ve tapped the local runners who’ve run these routes, lived these routes and have shared a part of their city with you, and we’re just getting started, more is coming!
+For each city, we’ve tapped the local runners who’ve run these routes, lived these routes and want to share their city with you!